rachitkumar/Bosch-Internship-UBC-Students/readme.md

 <h3 id="find_place"> 2.1 Find a place </h3>

 The most important thing to know before you start looking for a place to stay at is commute and the transport system (Refer to section <a href="#commuting"> 2.2</a>).
-It is encouraged to house hunt in person instead of doing it from the Canada.
-There sometimes is scams happening and being present to visit the place is preferable (even if you don't speak German).
+It is encouraged to house hunt in person instead of doing it from Canada.
+There are sometimes scams happening and being present to visit the place is preferable (even if you don't speak German).

 For example, Sophia and I visited an attractive place in Renningen mid-May, just to learn afterward that the renting started early August.